 Also Read: Indian Army to boost firepower with more K9 Vajra howitzers

-The deployment of two launch sites increases the likelihood of BMD-related test, even though formal confirmation of the particular missile being tested is still pending.
+The deployment of two launch sites increases the likelihood of a BMD-related test, even though formal confirmation of the particular missile being tested is still pending.
 The high-altitude intercept of incoming ballistic missiles is the primary function of the AD-1 Interceptor.

 India is actively working to improve its missile defense capabilities at the same time as this development.
-The goal of the BMD program is to protect the nation from any ballistic missile threats with multi-layered system.
+The goal of the BMD program is to protect the nation from any ballistic missile threats with a multi-layered system.

 BMD program boosts India